-Considering that non-resident investors are subject to different incentives and face different risks.
-In effect, they are more skittish.
-Under this setting, liquidity will more likely be an issue, because they could demand liquidity from both the bond and FX markets.
-The implications of this factor are thus not immediate and probably entail several effects in tandem.
+Consider that non-resident investors are subject to different incentives and generally face more risks.
+In line with this, they are more skittish.
+Under this setting, liquidity will more likely be an issue as, for example, they could demand liquidity from both the bond and FX markets.
+The implications of this factor are, thus, not immediate and quite possibly entail several pipes in tandem.

-We obtain that the proportion of non-residents holding local bonds deteriorates the bond flow density the most at the lowest percentile (Figure 5).
+We obtain that the proportion of non-residents holding local bonds deteriorates the bond flow density most at the lowest percentile (Figure 5).
 In effect, in the quantile panel regression, the coefficients associated with the left-hand side of the density are negative and statistically significant.
 In contrast, most of the coefficients associated with the right-hand side of the density, while positive, are not statistically significant.
-However, we note that the 0.90 quantile is statistically significant.
+That said, we note that the 0.90 quantile is statistically significant.

 As the left-hand quantiles decrease and the right-hand quantiles increase, they partially offset each other.
 Moreover, an asymmetry in the coefficients seems to be present.
-The 0.10 quantile is twice the size of that of the 0.90 quantile, and both are statistically significant.
-One could interpret this difference as an asymmetry in the net benefits of global investors, along this specific dimension.
-This implies that a higher proportion leads to a greater skewness.
-We underscore that such an effect affects the kurtosis as well.
+The 0.10 quantile is twice the size of that of the 0.90 one, and both are statistically significant.
+One could interpret this difference as an asymmetry in the net benefits of global investors along this specific dimension.
+This suggests that a higher proportion leads to a greater skewness.
+We point out that such an effect should affect the kurtosis as well.
+We will verify below whether these statements are statistically significant.

 In sum, having non-resident investors comes with benefits and costs for bond flows' densities.
 This is akin to the effect of bond trading volume, when regressed as the only pipe, but in the opposite direction.
-Broadly speaking, they are helpful in good times, but they are a risk factor in bad ones, where we associate good times with bond inflows and bad ones with outflows.
+Broadly speaking, they are helpful in good times, but they are a risk factor in bad times, where we associate good times with bond inflows and bad ones with outflows.

-Such a proportion can be seen as the empirical proxy to the active investors in the Global Monetary Game approach, which we described earlier.
-The effect this factor has on the bond flows density is in line with one of the model's key predictions.
-An investor with a position in an EME's risky asset knows that its return will be affected if other investors leave their position in the same financial asset.
+Such a proportion can be seen as the empirical proxy to the active investors with a position in EMEs risky asset in the Global Monetary Game approach, which we have described earlier.
+The effect this factor has on the bond flows' density is in line with one of the model's key predictions.
+An investor with a position in an EME's risky asset knows that its return will be affected if other investors enter or leave a position in the same financial asset.

-If a group of investors anticipates a significant bond outflow event will occur, then they will have the incentive to exit first, as this will secure them a higher return compared to that of its peers.
-However, if it reacts in an untimely way, then its return will be low.
-Thus, given a change in factors, more bond outflows could be precipitated, which will adversely affect the left tail of the bond flows' density.
+If a group of investors anticipates that a significant bond outflow event will occur, then they will have the incentive to exit first, as this will secure them a higher return compared to that of its peers.
+However, if it reacts in a sluggish way, then its return will be low.
+Accordingly, given a change in factors, additional bond outflows could precipitate, adversely affecting the left tail of the density.

 Additional factors could be at play, such as trading volume through via algorithms, which varies across asset classes.
-As a proportion of the total, it is high in commodity, equity, and FX markets.
-Relatedly, the microstructure issues in one market might affect those in others.
+As a proportion of the total, it is higher in the commodity, equity, and FX markets.
+Relatedly, the microstructure issues in one market might affect those of the others.
 For instance, changes in the non-residents' positions in the local bond markets can affect the FX market.
-Empirically, EMEs interest rates and exchange rates can co-move strongly (Hofmann et al., 2020).
+Empirically, EMEs interest rates and exchange rates can co-move (Hofmann et al., 2020).